Granite vs. Quartz Countertops: Which One Wins on Durability?

 Round 1: Scratch Resistance

-Granite: Granite is exceptionally hard, ranking around 6 to 7 on the Mohs scale of mineral hardness (where 10 is the hardest, like diamond).
+Granite: Exceptionally hard, ranking around 6 to 7 on the Mohs scale of mineral hardness (where 10 is the hardest, like diamond).
 This inherent hardness makes it highly resistant to scratches from knives, pots, and pans during normal kitchen activities.
-However, it’s not entirely impervious.
+However, it's not entirely impervious.
 Extremely sharp objects, ceramic dishes, or abrasive cleaners can potentially scratch its surface, especially if not sealed properly.
-A good quality granite will stand up to a lot of abuse, but it’s always wise to use cutting boards.
+A good quality granite will stand up to a lot of abuse, but it's always wise to use cutting boards.

 Round 2: Heat Resistance